 If you wake up after a night of boozing and make a beeline for the bathroom, you’re not alone.
-First off, you’ve got to pee—alcohol is a diuretic, which makes you produce more urine.
+First off, you’ve got to pee.
+Alcohol is a diuretic, which makes you produce more urine.

-Speeding up digestion also means that there’s less time for the colon to absorb H2O, which can lead to watery stool, says Anish Sheth, M.D., a gastroenterologist and author of What’s Your Poo Telling You?
+Speeding up digestion also means there’s less time for the colon to absorb H2O, which can lead to watery stool, says Dr. Anish Sheth, a gastroenterologist and the author of “What’s Your Poo Telling You?”

-“Just like some people with lactose intolerance can have cream in their coffee but start to feel sick after a glass of milk, some people will be fine drinking a beer or two but will notice digestive problems if they drink a whole six-pack.”
+“Just like some people with lactose intolerance can have cream in their coffee but start to feel sick after a glass of milk, some people will be fine drinking a beer or two but will notice digestive problems if they drink a whole six-pack,” Weiss says.

 In rare cases, the digestive problems could be connected to bigger health issues, such as celiac disease or irritable bowel syndrome.